miftaa18/TreasureHuntGame/README.md

 ## 📝 Assignment Info

 📚 This game was part of a **university assignment** for my Java course.
-✨ It's my very first project on GitHub and I'm super excited to share it!

 ---

 ## 🎮 Game Logic